burrrata/cryptoeconomics.study_rust_edition/src/ch2/state.md

 All in all this accomplishes something that was not possible before: a shared state that people can trust to be a legitimate source of information.
 Before you had to trust a centralized operator because it was to complicated for a large network to process and manage a complex state asynchronously.
 With blockchain technology however, this is possible.
 In this chapter we'll explore the simplest version of this: a financial transaction network that uses proof of work to solve a simple puzzle.

+### Idea To Add
+- because accounts are not in a centralized database the user controls the account, and as long as the network is operational, the user's account is too.
+Just like if your bank went under (https://en.wikipedia.org/wiki/Lehman_Brothers), your account would be gone, if the P2P network you're on goes under same deal.

 ## Code